Resource Registry Project Update

 Phase 1

 CIT's internal IT Portfolio tool was selected to first adopt the Resource Registry.
-Data from the IT Portfolio helped shape website infrastructure, as well as operational capabilities.
+Data from the IT Portfolio helped shape website infrastructure and operational capabilities, as well as lay the groundwork for a unified web-app inventory.
 CIT Service Management implemented the Resource Registry in February 2026.

 Phase 2